-The best Canon rebel cameras are usually the most recently introduced.
+The best Canon Rebel cameras are usually the most recently introduced because they usually give you the most recent technology.
 However, you shouldn't blindly buy the newest Rebel without considering a few things first.
+This Canon Rebel guide will help you decide if one of these cameras is a good fit for YOU.

-All of Canon's Rebel Cameras have been very popular for photographers just like you.
+Most, but not all of Canon's Rebel Cameras have been very popular for photographers just like you.
 They give you a nice compromise in terms of price, features and quality.
+With the increasingly higher demand for Canon mirrorless cameras, Rebel cameras have come down in price.
+That's great news for you.

 Like most camera manufactures Canon improves features and functions of each new addition it comes out within each line of digital cameras.
 One would assume then that the best choice should always be the most recent addition.